-1. The number of LEP persons eligible to be served or likely to be encountered by the program.
+1. The number or proportion of LEP persons eligible to be served or likely to be encountered by the programs, activities or services.

-Cook County reviewed Census Table S1601 in the 2012-2016 American Community Survey 5year Estimates and determined that of the population of 15,235 persons over 5 years of age, 716 persons in Cook County (4.5% of the total population) speak a language other than English.
-Of those 716 persons, 346 (2.2% of the total population) have limited English proficiency; that is, they speak English less than "very well".
-In Cook County, the majority of those persons with limited English proficiency speak Spanish, with others speaking Other Indo-European languages.
+Cook County staff reviewed Table S1601 in the 2013-2017 American Community Survey 5-year estimates and determined that of the population of 16,056 persons over 5 years of age, 712 persons in Cook County (4.4% of the total population) speak a language other than English.
+Of those 712 persons, 332 (2.0% of the total population & 46.6% of the population speaking a language other than English) have limited English proficiency; that is, they speak English less than "very well".
+In Cook County, of those 332 persons with limited English proficiency, 295 speak Spanish, 0 speak Asian & Pacific Island Languages and 37 speak Other Indo-European Languages.